gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 Your Spring Boot `@ClientCacheApplication` can still connect to the server regardless of how it was started.
-However, you may prefer to configure and start your servers by using the [spring-data-gemfire-name] approach since a properly annotated Spring Boot application class is far more intuitive and easier to debug.
+However, you may prefer to configure and start your servers by using the Spring Data for VMware GemFire approach since a properly annotated Spring Boot application class is far more intuitive and easier to debug.

-You can customize the "DEFAULT" `Pool` set up by [vmware-gemfire-short-name] to possibly connect to one or more Locators, as the following example demonstrates:
+You can customize the "DEFAULT" `Pool` set up by GemFire to possibly connect to one or more Locators, as the following example demonstrates:

-**Spring-based [vmware-gemfire-short-name] `ClientCache` application using Locators**
+**Spring-based GemFire `ClientCache` application using Locators**

 ```highlight
 @SpringBootApplication